Property Protection Trust

 It is possible to protect assets other than the family home.
 If instead of leaving these assets to a partner, these assets are left in a Flexible Life Interest Trust (FLIT – technically a defeasible life interest trust) for the surviving partner the surviving partner is allowed to have an income from these assets but not the capital (which typically passes to the children on the death of the surviving partner).
 As the assets in the trust do not belong to the surviving partner they do not form part of their capital when assessing long-term care costs if they should end up in care.

-Single People (or Single Owners of Property) the option of a PPT Will is not available to single people (as there is no-one else to protect).*
+Single People (or Single Owners of Property) in this case the option of a PPT Will is not available to single people (as there is no-one else to protect).*

 * We have alternative methods of protecting the single property owner.